Willyb15/Data-Science-Python/introduction/atom.md

 # Installing Atom

 This installation isn't as involved as Anaconda.
-You just need to navigate to the [Atom](https://atom.io/docs/v0.191.0/getting-started-installing-atom) site and download the version of Atom corresponding to your operating system (Windows or Mac OS X).
+You just need to navigate to the [Atom](https://atom.io/docs/v0.191.0/getting-started-installing-atom) site and download the version of Atom corresponding to your operating system (Windows, Mac OS X, or Linux).

 ## Windows Users